New York has the fastest-growing Amish population, and 5th-largest overall

 The next New York Amish community was not founded until 1949, in the Conewango Valley of Cattaraugus and Chautauqua Counties.
-The Conewango Valley settlement is currently the largest in New York, with 13 church districts as of 2008.
+The Conewango Valley settlement is currently one of the two largest in New York, with 18 church districts as of 2021.

 Amish in the Conewango Valley

-The Conewango Valley is home to the oldest and largest Amish settlement in New York today.
+The Conewango Valley is home to the oldest, and one of the two largest, Amish settlements in New York today.
 In New York Amish: Life in the Plain Communities of the Empire State, Karen Johnson-Weiner outlines the founding of this settlement.
 The first group to arrive, coming from Pennsylvania and Ohio, consisted of members of the highly conservative Troyer Amish group.